rusty-ecma/RESS/README.md

 }
 ```

-In either method the major construct that you would be dealing with is a `Token` enum.
+In either method the major construct that you would be dealing with is a `RefToken` enum.
 This enum represents the 10 different tokens defined in the ECMAScript specification.

 ### ES Tokens
 - Boolean Literal